JuezLTI/IO2_Documentation/MOOC1/en/usingInMoodle.md

     - Embed without blocks - the external tool will be embedded in the Moodle course page but without blocks
     - New Window - the external tool will open in a new window.
 (A new window or tab will open with the External tool and the old browser window containing the course page will not change.)

-_The following settings are available by clicking ""Show more":_
+_The following settings are available by clicking "Show more":_
 - **Activity description** - give a short description here
 - **Display description on course page** - choose to show the description along with the activity name
 - **Display activity name when launched** - have this appear when the student clicks the link.